staceyjf/staceyjf.github.io/README.md

 These changes aim to enhance the user experience by ensuring that the About page is visually consistent and easy to navigate, regardless of the device being used.

+Date: 03/07/24

+Updates:

+1. Project and CV update to reflect latest achievements.

 ## Screengrabs

 Contact page across differing screen sizes